All About Cellulite: How to Remedy It?

 3. Physical Inactivity

 Physical inactivity also promotes water retention.
-Lack of movement reduces lymphatic drainage, an essential process for removing excess fluids and toxins from the body.
+Lack of movement reduces lymphatic drainage, an essential process for eliminating excess fluids and toxins from the body.
 Water retention causes tissue swelling, increasing the visibility of cellulite.

-Foods to avoid to eliminate cellulite
+Foods to Avoid to Eliminate Cellulite

 Here are the main types of foods to avoid to reduce cellulite: